 "I think my experience in [leadership positions] and my education make me the optimal candidate for the school board," he said.
 "I would bring a different view with a whole new line of critical thinking than the other candidates bring."

 As a defense contractor for L3 Communications, Lowsma said he handles budgets as large as the school district's.
-Over the last several months, budget discussions have left community members concerned, an issue Lowsma said he would be more than capable of addressing and handling.

 "I am the candidate who is bringing outside, real world experience to what is essentially a business of educating our children with the most important line items being the children themselves," he said.
 "We get next to no funding from the state, so I think there are definitely improvements to be made in funding and there are improvements to be made as to how we handle that funding."